How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 , andcd

 inside it.
-This will a 16GB checkout and will take A LONG TIME.
-In my case, it lasted 4.5 hours for thefetch
+This will do a 16GB checkout and compile the tools, and it will take A LONG TIME.
+In my case, with 300mbps, 8 CPU cores, and 32GB of RAM, it lasted 40 minutes:fetch --nohooks webrtc_android gclient sync cd src

 -